Ouranosinc/ESPO-G/README.md

 # ESPO6 : Ensemble de Simulations Post-traitées d’Ouranos -  CMIP6 / Ouranos Ensemble of Bias-adjusted Simulations - CMIP6

+This release is for Project post-2100.
+The data is available on PAVICS: COMING SOON.
+The data is described COMING SOON.

 ## Context and Data Description
 The need to adapt to climate change is present in a growing number of fields, leading to an increase in the demand for climate scenarios for often interrelated sectors of activity.
 In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies,